Common cold - how to treat at home

 Wash your hands often.
 This is the best way to stop the spread of germs.

 - Rub soap onto wet hands for 20 seconds.
 Make sure to get under your fingernails.
-Dry your hands with a clean paper towel and turn faucet off with paper towel.
+Dry your hands with a clean towel or air dryer and turn the faucet off with a towel.

 - You can also use alcohol-based hand sanitizers with at least 60 percent alcohol.
-Use a dime size amount and rub all over your hands until they are dry.
+Use a dime sized amount and rub all over your hands until they are dry.

 To further prevent colds: